thiago95macedo/weth/doc/cla/sign-cla.md

 signature to the list of validated contributors inside the project source code.

-If someone is unable to sign the CLA, their contributions will have to be removed from the Odoo project.
+If someone is unable to sign the CLA, their contributions will have to be removed from the WETH project.

 In addition, if some or all of someone's contributions are written as part of an employment by somebody else, the work may not belong to the contributor but